Protosec-Research/AutoGDB/README.md

 <a href="#"><img src="https://img.shields.io/badge/platform-osx%2Flinux%2Fwindows-blueviolet"></a>
 </p>

-AutoGDB that focused on combining the power of ChatGPT on reverse-engineering, binary-exploition jobs.
+AutoGDB focused on combining the power of ChatGPT on reverse-engineering, binary-exploitation jobs.
 This project includes:
 * `/plugin` **the plugin that your gdb needs to connect to your server**
-* `/server` **fastapi backend server**, use to dealt with you infomation and gpts, acts like a bridge in between
+* `/server` **fastapi backend server**, use to deal with you information and gpts, acts like a bridge between
 * `/autogdb` **autogpt pip package**

 #Installing: